 It’s interesting how a country that is 100 miles by 35 miles can hold so many secrets of its natural wonders, waiting to be discovered at any time.

 At least for me, this was the case of Cueva Ventana.
-I lived in Puerto Rico for 24 years and never heard of this cave, yet in the past two years many of my friends have been talking about it like the new “it” place to do “turismo interno”, or local tourism in Puerto Rico.
+I lived in Puerto Rico for 24 years and never heard of this cave, yet in the past few years many of my friends have been talking about it like the new “it” place to do “turismo interno”, or local tourism in Puerto Rico.